MafiaHub/OpenMF-Archived/CONTRIBUTING.md

 ## Discussing With the Community

-Come talk to us on discord (see README.md for the link) about anything, make suggestions, ask questions etc. **Note that we're not publicly promoting the project yet** - so please respect that.
-We're planning on going full public once the overall architecture is up and ready for larger number of devs.
+Come talk to us on discord (see README.md for the link) about anything, make suggestions, ask questions etc.